 Description of an instrument for performing mechanically the by Peter Mark Roget, published by W. Bulmer and Co., London, 1815, from Philosophical Transactions of the Royal Society, 1815, part 1, page 9.

-2. There are articles on Roget on the web pages of BBC History and the Society for the Diffusion of Knowledge.
+2. There is an article on Roget on the web pages of BBC History

 3. Boomtown Manchester, 1800-1850, The Portico Connection, A History of the Portico Library and Newsroom and the influence of the founding members on the development of Manchester, by Ann Brooks and Bryan Haworth, published by the Portico Library, 57 Mosley Street, Manchester, 1993, ISBN 0-9519168-0-7.
 Chapter Five looks at the medical men associated with the library.